luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 - then counts reads overlapping with each section
 - produces 2 plots showing abundance of reads (coverage) across transcript bodies.
 Ideally you want to see equal coverage of sections across the whole transcript length.
 ![enter image description here](http://rseqc.sourceforge.net/_images/Aug_26.geneBodyCoverage.curves.png)
-- here there are 2 groups of transcripts.
+- in this plot there are 2 groups of transcripts.
 1 group are symmetrical and have good transcript coverage.
 The other group has a skew towards the 3' end.
-This comes from:
+This skew comes from:
 	- polyA reads
 	- degradation of RNA > check the RIN numbers.